 David Harlow is a seasoned health care attorney and consultant recognized as an accomplished, innovative and resourceful thought leader in health care law, strategy and policy.
-His experience in both the public and private sectors over the past twenty-five years affords him a unique perspective on legal, policy and business issues facing the health care community.
+His more than thirty years’ experience in the public and private sectors affords him a unique perspective on legal, policy and business issues facing the health care community.
 David has a passion for innovation, a preference for simplicity where feasible and a practical approach to crafting actionable solutions.

-Health care organizations — including providers, vendors, and payors — and other health care related businesses, of all shapes and sizes, rely on him to help them navigate the maze of regulatory and business issues facing them on a daily basis.
+Throughout his career, health care organizations — including providers, vendors, and payors — and other health care related businesses, of all shapes and sizes, have relied on him to help them navigate the maze of regulatory and business issues facing them on a daily basis.

 Before assuming his current role at Insulet, David founded and maintained The Harlow Group LLC, a boutique health care legal and consulting practice.
 Earlier in his career, David was a partner in the health law practice at a downtown Boston law firm.
 Prior to that, he served as Deputy General Counsel of the Massachusetts Department of Public Health.

 David lectures regularly on health law topics to attorneys and to health care providers.
 His award-winning blog, HealthBlawg :: David Harlow’s Health Care Law Blog, is nationally recognized as a leading health care law and policy blog.
 It was named one of the ABA Journal Blawg 100 in 2009, the only health care law blog ever so honored, and has been recognized twice as a Top Insurance Law Blog by LexisNexis, and as one of the Top Five Editors’ Picks by Healthline in 2011.
 HealthBlawg is the only active health law blog included in the Library of Congress’ Legal Blawg Archive.
 David is recognized as a leading authority in the field by Healthcare IT News, Fierce Healthcare, Medscape and Health Data Management.
 Among other writings, he has authored a chapter of Applying Social Media Technologies in Healthcare Environments, published by HIMSS in 2014, and a chapter of the Massachusetts Health and Hospital Law Manual first published in 2004 by Massachusetts Continuing Legal Education.
 He was a co-founder of the Health Care Social Media Review, a blog carnival.
 He has taught Health Law and Business Ethics at The Heller School for Social Policy and Management at Brandeis University, in the MD/MBA Dual Degree Program offered with Tufts University School of Medicine.
 He is quoted and featured regularly in the legal, business, health care and general press in connection with health care legal and policy matters.
 He and his writing have been recognized with numerous awards.